Christopher Luxon: Economic decline

-As part of reducing Government spending, in late 2023, Luxon's government began implementing significant cutbacks to New Zealand's public service.
-He describes these measures as part of a drive for fiscal discipline, with the stated aim of reducing what the government describes as "wasteful spending" and redirecting resources towards frontline services and tax relief.
-In 2024 alone, more than 800 jobs were cut in a single day across five major departments, including Kāinga Ora, the Ministry of Housing and Urban Development, Statistics New Zealand, the New Zealand Qualifications Authority (NZQA), and the Ministry of Education.
-Radio New Zealand reports that if vacancies are included in the calculation, 9,500 public sector jobs have been cut.
-More than 240 government programmes have been scaled down or scrapped, particularly those initiated under the previous Labour government.
-Luxon has consistently articulated the rationale for these cuts, amounting to about $6 billion and publicly defended the scale of job losses.
+As part of reducing Government spending, Luxon's government began implementing significant cutbacks to New Zealand's public service in late 2023.
+Radio New Zealand reported in May 2025 that the coalition had cut 9,500 public sector jobs.
+More than 240 government programmes have been scaled down or scrapped, particularly those initiated under the previous government.
+Luxon has consistently articulated the rationale for these cuts, amounting to about $6 billion, and publicly defended the scale of job losses.